MohammadRSalmanpour/PySERA/INSTALL.md

 ---

-*Happy radiomics processing with PySera! 🚀*
+*Happy radiomics processing with pysera! 🚀*